Gabriel-AlvesP/wwi/README.md

 1. Column `City Key`, table `Sale`:

    - Is this key associate with something at all?

-    - How can we know it when making a sale?
+   - How can you know it when making a sale?

 2. Columns `Tax Rate`, tables `Sale` and `Stock Item`: ???

-3. Column `Sales Territory`, table `City`: Shouldn't it be somehow associate with `Sales`?
+3. Column `Sales Territory`, table `City`:

+   - Shouldn't it be somehow associate with `Sales`?

-4. Column `Delivery Date`, tables `Transport` and `SalesOrderHeader`: Why are those dates so different?
+4. Column `Delivery Date`, tables `Transport` and `SalesOrderHeader`:

+   - Why are those dates so different?
 Aren't they related?

+5. Column `Postal Code`, table `Customer` :

+   - The `Postal Code` is identified by its own _code_ and the _city_ which it belongs to, since it's used the same postal code for different cities.
+However, there are 2 postal codes without cities!!
+How can you identify them?

 ## TODO

 - [ ] ER
 - [ ] Filegroups
 - [ ] Migration